MicrosoftDocs/azure-devops-docs/docs/boards/work-items/work-item-form-controls.md

 ![Work item form to track features or user stories](../backlogs/_img/add-work-item-vsts-user-story-form.png)

 > [!NOTE]
->Depending on the process chosen when the project was created&mdash;[Scrum](./guidance/scrum-process.md), [Agile](./guidance/agile-process.md), or [CMMI](./guidance/cmmi-process.md)&mdash;the types of work items you can create will differ.
-For example, backlog items may be called product backlog items (Scrum), user stories (Agile), or requirements (CMMI).
+>Depending on the process chosen when the project was created&mdash;
+[Agile](./guidance/agile-process.md), [Scrum](./guidance/scrum-process.md), or [CMMI](./guidance/cmmi-process.md)&mdash;the types of work items you can create will differ.
+For example, backlog items may be called user stories (Agile), product backlog items (Scrum), or requirements (CMMI).
 All three are similar: they describe the customer value to deliver and the work to be performed.
 >
 > For an overview of all three processes, see [Choose a process](./guidance/choose-process.md).